eturino/inspector_hashes/README.md

         "meta" => {"total"=>2, "size"=>100, "page"=>1, "offset"=>0, "ids"=>[1, 2], "facets"=>{"team-names"=>[{"value"=>"Tatooine", "count"=>1}], "names"=>[{"value"=>"Rolando Huel", "count"=>1}, {"value"=>"Ewell Ledner", "count"=>1}], "role-names"=>[{"value"=>"Director", "count"=>1}, {"value"=>"Junior Developer", "count"=>1}], "main-roles"=>[{"value"=>"Director", "count"=>1}, {"value"=>"Junior Developer", "count"=>1}], "project-keys"=>[{"value"=>"mt", "count"=>1}, {"value"=>"rm", "count"=>1}], "employment-types"=>[{"value"=>"contractor", "count"=>1}, {"value"=>"employee", "count"=>1}]}},
 ```

-which tells you that while `meta` is the same in both, `data` is different.
+Which tells you that while `meta` is the same in both, `data` is different.

 What you want is to spot that your expected data has a typo, and you expect `ed-date` instead of `end-date` in one of the objects.